Cardiac Cath Lab Technician

-This process involves inserting a small tube through a patient's artery to determine whether a blockage exists.
-A cardiovascular technician's primary duties focus on assisting in the diagnosis and treatment of patients who are living with heart and blood vessel disease.
-However, additional duties may include making appointments, caring for and operating lab equipment, describing procedures to patients and administering stress tests.
-Overnight, weekend and evening hours may be required.
+A technician in the cardiovascular catheterization lab assists in the diagnosis and treatment of patients who suffer from heart and/or blood vessel disease.
+The catheterization process involves inserting a small tube through one of the patient's arteries to determine whether a blockage exists.
+However, additional duties may include making appointments, caring for and operating lab equipment, describing procedures to patients, and administering stress tests.

 |Degree Level||Associate's degree|

-Cardiac cath lab technicians begin their education and training by attending a 2-year, associate's degree program in cardiovascular technology at a junior or community college.
-Students who want to assist with a catheterization procedure must concentrate in invasive cardiovascular studies.
-Courses in the program will cover topics involving invasive cardiovascular procedures, invasive instrumentation, congenial heart disease and cardiovascular pharmacology.
+Cardiac cath lab technicians begin their education and training by attending a 2-year associate's degree program in cardiovascular technology at a junior or community college.
+Students who want to assist with a catheterization procedure must concentrate on invasive cardiovascular studies.
+Courses in the program will cover topics involving invasive cardiovascular procedures, invasive instrumentation, congenial heart disease, and cardiovascular pharmacology.

 - Acquire certification.
 Although certification is voluntary, some employers may prefer applicants who have earned certification.
-The Cardiovascular Credentialing International (CCI) offers appropriate certification testing, and technicians can pursue the Certified Cardiovascular Technician (CCT) designation.
-To maintain certification, cardio cath lab technicians are required to pursue continuing education coursework.
+The Cardiovascular Credentialing International (CCI) offers appropriate certification testing.
+Practicing technicians can pursue the Certified Cardiovascular Technician (CCT) designation.
+To maintain certification, cardiac cath lab technicians are required to pursue continuing education coursework.

 Step 2: Seek Employment